 This is a school where everyone is valued, nurtured and enabled to flourish.
 Through our Christian Faith, we acknowledge our responsibility to all, to enrich lives and show love and respect within our school family.
 We believe in curiosity and lifelong learning, aiming to equip our children to live life today and for tomorrow as confident and resilient individuals.
 Central to our vision is the following verse from I John 4.16

 “God is love and those who live in love, live in God and God lives in them.”

 POLICY: COMPLAINTS PROCEDURE

 Monitoring and Review of Policy

 Last update (reviewed at FGB): May 2023

 Next update due: May 2024

-West Sussex County Council Model complaints procedure

-Insert school name/logo